-A: The Affordable Care Act (ACA) creates a new type of non-profit health insurer, called a Consumer Operated and Oriented Plan (CO-OP).
+A: The Affordable Care Act (ACA) created a new type of non-profit health insurer, called a Consumer Operated and Oriented Plan (CO-OP).
 These insurers are run by their customers through a cooperative model.
-CO-OPs will offer consumer-friendly, affordable health insurance options to individuals and small businesses.
-These plans have been established in 24 states through low-interest loans funded by the ACA.
+CO-OPs offer health insurance options to individuals and small businesses via the ACA exchanges and directly from the CO-OP.

 These plans were initially established in 24 states through low-interest loans funded by the ACA, but the vast majority of the CO-OPs failed in their first few years of operation.
 As of 2017, only four CO-OPs were slated to offer coverage to consumers in five states for 2018.